For release March 29, 2017

 - Cooperative, helpful, and friendly attitude toward the public and fellow employees

-The awards ceremony will take place at Assumption College in Worcester on Thursday, April 14, 2016, at 5 p.m.
-It is free and open to the public.
+The Awards ceremony will take place at Assumption College in Worcester on Wednesday, April 26, at 5:00 p.m.
+The event is free and open to the public.
 A reception in honor of the recipients will follow.
 RSVP to 508-799-7169 or via email to .

-Timothy J. McGourthy, The Research Bureau’s Executive Director, said, “The Thomas S. Green Public Service Awards are a highlight of The Research Bureau’s year.
-It is an opportunity for business and civic leaders from Greater Worcester to salute the service of dedicated public employees.
-The Green Awards highlight the unsung heroes and let public servants know that exceptional efforts are recognized and appreciated.”
+Timothy J. McGourthy, The Research Bureau’s Executive Director, said, “The Research Bureau is honored to present the Thomas S. Green Public Service Awards each year.
+It is an opportunity for private citizens – business, not-for-profit, and civic leaders – from across Greater Worcester to salute the service of dedicated public employees.
+The Awards shine a spotlight on the best of public service and remind us of the strength of our cities and towns.”

 The Research Bureau, founded in 1985, serves the public interest of Greater Worcester by conducting independent, non-partisan research and analysis of public policy issues to promote informed public debate and decision-making.
 For more information see www.wrrb.org, Facebook (The Research Bureau), and Twitter (@WRRBureau).